Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

 The following section shows how to avoid the self see-through effect.

-### Implementing an extra Renderer Feature to avoid the self see-through effect
+### Create an extra Renderer Feature to avoid the self see-through effect

 The settings in the previous section result in the self see-through effect for the following reason: